 You’ve heard all about New York City’s biggest attractions: the Empire State Building, Times Square, and Central Park.
 If it’s your first time visiting or you only have a few days, it can be difficult to know the best way to spend your time in the Big Apple.
-To save you the trouble, we’ve planned out the most epic three-day itinerary (with hotel and restaurant recommendations) for the best weekend getaway in NYC.
+To save you the trouble, we’ve planned out the most epic 3-day itinerary (with hotel and restaurant recommendations) for the best weekend getaway in NYC.

 Pro Tip: Planning your trip to NYC?
 Bookmark this post in your browser so you can easily find it when you’re in the city.
 See our guide to New York City for more planning resources, our best NYC tours for a memorable trip, and the top things to do in NYC.

-How To Spend a 3-Day Weekend in New York City
+Tips for Spending the Best 3-Day Weekend in New York City

 New York City has a lot to offer visitors beyond its most popular attractions.
 To help you make the most of your trip, we’ve prepared a 3-day itinerary for the best weekend getaway in NYC.
 With tips for first-time visitors, guided tours worth taking, where to eat, and the best hotels for your stay, here’s what we’ll cover: